PatMitchell-Tech/Capstone/README.md

 My capstone project is based around malware research, development, data recovery, and learning how to mitigate risks from threat actors

-In my project I have created many different types of malware such as: Keyloggers, winlockers, SSH brute force tool, and a Program for Phishing/email spamming.
+In my project I have created many different types of malware such as: Keyloggers, winlockers, SSH brute force tool, Automated phishing/email spamming program, and a Ransomware program.

+All of these programs were created in the python programming language.

 Not all of the code used in these programs are originally written by me and I will give credit to the original developer(s) in those respective programs.